Keep Your Home Warm with a Pet Door — How Pet-Tek Engineers Out the Draft

 Every element of a Pet-Tek cat door or dog door is designed with thermal performance in mind.
 Here's how each component contributes:

-The flap is manufactured from Bayer Makrolon® polycarbonate — the same material used in aircraft windows.
+The flap is manufactured from UV-stabilised polycarbonate, the same material used in aircraft windows.
 It is rigid, dimensionally stable, and does not warp, bow or gap over time the way thin plastic flaps do.
 A flap that holds its shape holds its seal.

 Brush Seals on All Four Sides

 The flap opening is lined with dense brush seals on all four sides.
 These seals trap air at the opening, preventing cold drafts from passing through even when the flap is moving.
-They also significantly reduce noise — no rattling in the wind.
+They also significantly reduce noise; no rattling in the wind.
+The gap between the flap and the body is machined to next to zero tolerance, close enough that the flap swings freely with no visible daylight around its edge, and the brush seal closes what little remains.

 Magnetic Flap Closure